How to Use Visual Merchandising Analytics to Optimize SKU Density

 Sales per Facing and Fixture

-If sales don’t scale with facings or SKU count, the display is likely overloaded.
+If sales don’t scale with facings or SKU count, the display — and the SKU optimization strategy behind it — is likely overloaded.

 Marginal Value of Space